gravitational/teleport/rfd/0112-securing-docker-images.md

 It is technically possible for the image to be poisoned post-validation (e.g. in a shared build environment, where a malicious peer could re-tag a malicious image as the base).

-While we _could_ verify that the validated base image appears in the parent chain of the final image, this is still no protection against the malicious image being based on the same parent.
-We could _also_ assert that the final image's parent chain has an expeceted number of steps (inferred from the number of steps in the Docker file), but this is error-prone and would drastically reduce the flexibility of the build system.

-For the above reasons, Teleport images for public consumption must not be built in such a shared environment.
+We can avoid this poisoning scenario because `cosign` returns the hash of an image after verifying its signature.
+If we only refer to the base image by the returned hash once it has been verified, any tag poisoning attack will not be effective.
 ### Building the image for a Release

 The image will be built from a multi-stage docker file, using build stages to download